 The standard specialty license plate will cost $10 annually (due in addition to regular license fees).
 A personalized version of the plate, where you choose the characters, will cost an additional $30 (for a total of $40 annually).
 These fees are required by the NCDMV for specialty designs.

 However, we have secured funding to cover applicants’ initial $10 fee.

 How many characters are displayed on the license plate?
 Will we be able to request specific ones?

-The license plate has four character spots.
+The license plate, like all North Carolina specialty plates, has four character spots.
 The vertical “EV” will appear at the end of every plate.

 With the standard $10 version of the plate, you do not get to choose specific characters.
 If you want to have this option, you will need a personalized version, which costs an additional $30 annually.
 When requesting a personalized plate, the license plate application asks for your top two preferences.
 It will likely take several months to find out which choice went through.